Mitchell-kolb/GSUR/README.md

             - Then Safari > Develop > Select Allow Remote Automation
             - Need Help?  https://www.youtube.com/watch?v=URt4t4e4Hs0
 - Create a virtual environment if you choose to do so
-    - In in the /GSUR folder
+    - In the /GSUR folder
     - `python -m venv myenv`
     - On Windows `myenv/Scripts/activate`
     - On macOS and Linux `source myenv/bin/activate`